Hair Restoration Treatment

 Applying numbing cream: A topical anesthesia cream will be applied to the scalp to minimize any discomfort.

-Blood draw: Dr. Kass will draw about 2 teaspoons of blood from your arm.
+Blood draw: Dr. Kass will draw blood from your arm.

 Isolating PRP: Dr. Kass will place a vial of your drawn blood into a special centrifuge for 5–10 minutes to isolate the platelet rich plasma.